millanouma/alx-low_level_programming/0x0F-function_pointers/README.md

 Prototype: void array_iterator(int *array, size_t size, void (*action)(int));
 where size is the size of the array and action is a pointer to the function you need to use

+2.Write a function that searches for an integer.